bablokb/apiinst/doc/apiinst.md

                     (note that '-H rest' or '-S rest' will also prevent expansion)

         -k          keep all files
-        -L logfile  write log-messages additionally to given logfile -1 script   run the given script after  copying the image to SD -2 script   run the given script after  resizing/partition creation
+        -Q          prepare image for Qemu (needs image-file as target) -L logfile  write log-messages additionally to given logfile -1 script   run the given script after  copying the image to SD -2 script   run the given script after  resizing/partition creation